 and Jude Boucher, Sustainable Agriculture/IPM Educator - Vegetable Crops, University of Connecticut Cooperative Extension System, Vernon, CT

 Seed can be treated with hot water or Clorox® bleach (calcium hypochlorite) to kill the pathogen.
-Hot-water treatment is more thorough than Clorox; however, high temperatures can adversely affect germination if proper precautions are not taken.
+Hot-water treatment is more thorough than Clorox because it reaches inside seed; however, high temperatures can adversely affect germination if proper precautions are not taken.
 It is best to have seed custom treated, which some seed companies will do.
-Furthermore, it you treat the seed, the seed companys liability and guarantees are null and void.
-If you decide to do it yourself, treat at 122oF for 25 minutes.
-The best way to control temperature while treating seed is to use a stirring hot plate and a precision laboratory thermometer.
-Hot plates and thermometers can be purchased from a laboratory supply company such as Fischer Scientific (800-766-7000).
-Hot-water treatment can be done successfully using a large pot on a stovetop and a precision laboratory thermometer (Figure 6).
+Furthermore, it you treat the seed, the seed company’s liability and guarantees are null and void.
+If you decide to do it yourself, treat at 122o122oF for 25 minutes.
+The best way to control temperature while treating seed is to use a precision laboratory water bath.
+Procedures are described in an article on hot water seed treatment.
+If great care is taken, hot-water treatment can be done successfully using a large pot on a stovetop and a precision laboratory thermometer (Figure 6).

 Click on each photo for Magnification and Description

 |Figure 1||Figure 2||Figure 3|